YasmineBB/ceramics-studio-platform/README.md

 #### View blog posts from the studio so that I can judge whether I want to be more involved in the studio

-The site was accessed, and all correct pages were displayed to users without an account.
+The site was accessed, and all the intended pages were displayed to users without an account.

 #### Sign up for an account so that I can share my work and view the work of my fellow students